AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 In this minimal example we show how to initialize a CEBRA model using the Torch API.
 Here the :py:class:`cebra.data.single_session.DiscreteDataLoader`
-gets initilized which also allows the `prior` to be directly parametrized.
+gets initialized which also allows the `prior` to be directly parametrized.

 👉 For an example notebook using the Torch API check out the :doc:`demo_notebooks/Demo_Allen`.